sharvas/Corewar/README.md

 ![corewar](https://github.com/sharvas/corewar/raw/master/resources/corewar.gif)

-In virtual arena `champions` battle with various strategies to win. `corewar` will end when `cycle_to_die` gets bellow 0 or when all the processes have died.
+In the virtual arena `champions` battle with various strategies to win. `corewar` will end when `cycle_to_die` gets below 0 or when all the processes have died.
 The winner is the last `champion` to have been reported alive.

 Some of the strategies are:
 * Aiming to execute `live` last.